DsonSolo/Configuration-of-OPNsense-Sensei-for-Network-Website-Access-Control/READMe.md

-**Configuring Advanced Network Security with OPNsense Sensei**
+# Configuring Advanced Network Security with OPNsense Sensei

 This project delves into the configuration and utilization of OPNsense Sensei, a powerful firewall module designed for advanced network security.
-The primary focus is on tailoring Sensei to monitor and control the Guest Network, encompassing tasks such as interface configuration, rule establishment, and security posture adjustments.
+The primary focus is on tailoring Sensei to monitor and control the Network, encompassing tasks such as interface configuration, rule establishment, and security posture adjustments.
 The subsequent steps provide a detailed exploration of each facet, combining practical application with meticulous documentation through screenshots.